Belgium kept EU in the dark on China threat

 And "80 percent of the mentioned furniture has over the past two years been disposed of and replaced by new furniture procured from Malta," anyway, it added.

-Le Monde's revelations come after Belgian intelligence, in recent years, also raised the alarm on Chinese scientific espionage.
+Le Monde's revelations came after Belgian intelligence, in recent years, also raised the alarm on Chinese scientific espionage.

 And they come amid wider fears on Chinese installation of 5G data networks and takeovers of important European firms.

-"I view China as the strategic competitor for Europe, that represents an authoritarian model of society, that wants to expand its power and replace the United States as a leading power," Manfred Weber, a senior centre-right MEP from Germany, wrote in German newspaper Welt am Sonntag on Sunday.
+"I view China as the strategic competitor for Europe, that represents an authoritarian model of society, that wants to expand its power and replace the United States as a leading power," Manfred Weber, a senior centre-right MEP from Germany, said in German newspaper Welt am Sonntag this weekend.

-The EU should ban Chinese takeovers of European companies for a year, he said.
+The EU should ban Chinese takeovers of European firms for a year, he said.

 "Chinese companies, partly with the support of state funds, are increasingly trying to buy up European companies that are cheap to acquire or that got into economic difficulties due to the coronavirus crisis," Weber said.